Skip to main content

 Learn about Women Engineers Rise (WE Rise)

-A student-only program dedicated to supporting women and nonbinary students in the College of Engineering.
+A student-only program dedicated to fostering in in the College of Engineering.

 Related News